httpwg/http-extensions/draft-ietf-httpbis-replay.md

 # Extensions for Early Data in HTTP

-Because HTTP requests can span multiple "hops", it is necessary to explicitly communicate whether a request has been sent in early data on a previous connection.
+Because HTTP requests can span multiple "hops", it is necessary to explicitly communicate whether a request has been sent in early data on another connection.
 Likewise, some means of explicitly triggering a retry when early data is not desirable is necessary.
 Finally, it is necessary to know whether the client will actually perform such a retry.